pypi/warehouse/docs/api-reference/index.rst

 All API requests are cached.
 Requests to the JSON, RSS or Legacy APIs are cached by our CDN provider.
-You can determine if you've hit the cache based on the ``X-Cache`` and ``X-Cache-Hist`` headers in the response.
+You can determine if you've hit the cache based on the ``X-Cache`` and ``X-Cache-Hits`` headers in the response.

-All API requests also provide an ``ETag`` header.
+Requests to the JSON, RSS and Legacy APIs also provide an ``ETag`` header.
 If you're making a lot of repeated requests, please ensure your API consumer will respect this header to determine whether to actually repeat a request or not.

+The XML-RPC API does not have the ability to indicate cached responses.

 Rate Limiting
 ~~~~~~~~~~~~~

 Due to the heavy caching and CDN use, there is currently no rate limiting of
-PyPI APIs.
+PyPI APIs at the edge.
+The XML-RPC API may be rate limited if usage is causing
+degradation of service.

+In addition, PyPI reserves the right to temporarily or permanently prohibit a
+consumer based on irresponsible activity.

-However, if you plan to make a lot of requests to a PyPI API, please adhere to
+If you plan to make a lot of requests to a PyPI API, please adhere to
 the following suggestions:

 * Set your consumer's ``User-Agent`` header to uniquely identify your requests